Pulmonology is an area of medicine that focuses on the health of the respiratory system. Pulmonologists treat everything from asthma to tuberculosis.

 - exhalation muscles, which help with forceful or active exhalation

-These specialists diagnose and treat conditions that affect the respiratory system in men and women.
+These specialists diagnose and treat conditions that affect the respiratory system in men and women, as well as children.
 Pulmonologists have expertise in the following types of respiratory disorders:

 - neoplastic, which means having to do with a tumor